-First of all, it is a very “efficient” vegetable to juice.
+First of all, they are very “efficient” vegetables for juicing.
 There is absolutely no waste at all as you can juice both the florets and the stalk.

-The florets of broccoli are rich on vitamin C and bioflavonoids, and you will get more vitamin C from two broccoli florets than you would from many fruits.
+The florets of broccoli are rich in vitamin C and bioflavonoids, and you will get more vitamin C from two broccoli florets than you would from many fruits.

 Cabbage is another vegetable which can be used in its entirety, and is easy to find in the supermarket.